boazsegev/plezi-website/docs/guides/controllers.html.md

 Be aware that Session hijacking is a serious threat and avoid trusting the session data before exposing private information on the web (i.e. require re-authentication before exposing private information).

-The session object will be either Plezi's Redis session object (syncing local data when scaling) or the local <a target='_blank' href='http://www.rubydoc.info/gems/iodine/Iodine/Http/SessionManager/FileSessionStorage/SessionObject'>Tempfile session storage object that comes bundled with Iodine</a>.
+The session object will be either Plezi's Redis session object (syncing local data when scaling) or the local [Tempfile session storage object that comes bundled with Iodine](http://www.rubydoc.info/gems/iodine/Iodine/Http/SessionManager/FileSessionStorage/SessionObject).
 They both share the same API.

 ### The `render` method